AWGL/SomaticEnrichment/README.md

 -  seg_weight: the sum of the weights of the bins supporting the segment.
 -  seg_probes: the number of probes supporting the segment.

 The log2 thresholds for a single copy deletion / duplication will be dependent on tumor purity.
-If we have a sample which is 100% tumor, a single copy deletion will have a log2 < log2(1/2) = -1.00 and a single dopy amplification will be > log2(3/2) = 0.58.
+If we have a sample which is 100% tumor, a single copy deletion will have a log2 < log2(1/2) = -1.00 and a single copy amplification will be > log2(3/2) = 0.58.
 These thresholds will move closer to 0 as tumor purity reduces.
 For example, with a tumor purity of 10% the thresholds will be;

 ```
 2 x loss = log2(0.2*(0/2) + 0.8*(2/2)) = log2 < -0.32